woocommerce/woocommerce/readme.txt

 * Dev - Remove deprecations notices with PHP 7.4 by changing parameter order for `implode`. #24396
 * Dev - Add ``$this` param to email filter for additional_content added in 3.7. #24399
 * Dev - Add `woocommerce_product_import_process_item_data` filter to allow modifying a row before importing. #24412
+* Dev - Fixed warnings when error_get_last() returns null. #24442
+* Dev - Use brackets instead of braces to avoid deprecation notice in PHP 7.4. #24460
 * Dev -
 * Fix - Clean products transients when term is removed. #23991
 * Fix - Only add the image node to structured data if product has image. #24191